zrowe/bamazon/README.md

 1. Run `npm install`

+1. Two files are provided to intialize your mySQL database.
+Use schema.sql to create the database and tables.
+Use seed.sql to populate the tables with test data.

 1. Create a file named `.env`, add the following to it, replacing the values with your MySQL credentials (no quotes)  This will prevent you from inadvertently loading your credentials into the repo:

 ```js